Smoke Signals (film): Plot

-Victor Joseph and Thomas Builds-the-Fire live on the Coeur d'Alene Indian Reservation in Plummer, Idaho.
-Thomas is an eccentric storyteller and Victor is an angry young man who enjoys playing basketball.

-Victor and Thomas are brought together through Victor's father, Arnold.
-Arnold rescued Thomas as an infant from a house fire that killed his parents in 1976.
+Hot-tempered basketball player Victor Joseph and eccentric storyteller Thomas Builds-the-Fire live on the Coeur d'Alene Indian Reservation in Plummer, Idaho.
+The two men are brought together through Victor's father, Arnold, who rescued Thomas as an infant from a house fire that killed his parents in 1976.
 Because of this, Thomas considers him a hero.
 On the other hand, Victor, who endures Arnold's alcoholism, domestic violence, and eventual child abandonment, regards his father with both deep love and bitter resentment.
 Thomas and Victor grow up together as neighbors and acquaintances, fighting with each other and simultaneously forming a close, albeit uneasy, friendship.

 When Arnold dies in Phoenix, Arizona, where he has stayed after leaving Victor and his mother Arlene, Victor and Thomas go on an adventure to retrieve his ashes.
 The trip is the means for Victor and Thomas to explore their identities.
 Neither of them loses sight of his identity as an "Indian", but their perspectives differ.
 Victor is more stoic and Thomas is more traditional (and romantic to the point of watching the feature film Dances with Wolves countless times).
 Their dichotomy is portrayed all through the film; it results in Victor being irritated with Thomas, and Thomas being fascinated with Victor.

 Once they reach Phoenix, Victor has to confront his conflicted feelings about his father, as well as his own identity.
-He has to grapple with a new account of Thomas's parents' death, as told by his father's friend, Suzy Song.
-She says that a drunken Arnold set off fireworks, accidentally starting the fire that cost Thomas his parents.
+He has to grapple with a new account of Thomas's parents' death, as told by Arnold's friend Suzy Song, who reveals that Arnold had drunkenly set off fireworks and accidentally started the fire that killed Thomas' parents.
 The road trip by the young men leads to Thomas reconciling with the memory of his adoptive father Arnold, as he understands more of his path to alcoholism and related abuse and abandonment.
 Victor also gains a better understanding of Thomas and his reverence for Arnold.
 Victor and Thomas eventually throw Arnold's ashes into a river as a form of acceptance.

 Cast

 Production

 While it was not the first film created by native filmmakers in the United States, Smoke Signals is recognized as being the first feature-length film written, directed, and produced by Native Americans to reach a wide audience both in the US and abroad.
 This film is also notable for its authenticity with regard to its cast of Native American actors and actresses, and because it was filmed on location on the Coeur d'Alene Indian Reservation in Idaho.
+Filming occurred during mid-1997.